Chapter 4. Using the PHP scripting language

 4.2.1.
 Using PHP with the Apache HTTP Server

-In Red Hat Enterprise Linux 10, the Apache HTTP Server allows you to run PHP as a FastCGI process server.
-FastCGI Process Manager (FPM) is an alternative PHP FastCGI daemon that allows a website to manage high loads.
+In Red Hat Enterprise Linux 10, you can use the Apache HTTP Server to run PHP as a FastCGI process server.
+As an alternative PHP FastCGI daemon, you can use FastCGI Process Manager (FPM) to manage high website loads.
 PHP uses FastCGI Process Manager by default in RHEL 10.

 Prerequisites